Density of Binary Disc Packings: The 9 Compact Packings: Local inequality for all the triangles

 Indeed, the local inequality is then already ensured by Prop.~\ref{prop:local_tight}.
 This point is crucial and explains why we focused on $\varepsilon$-tight triangles in Section~\ref{sec:local_tight}.
 Since $E(T)=U(T)$ for any tight triangle $T$, any non-empty interior compact which contains the point $(x+y,x+z,y+z)$ , no matter how small it is, yields for $E(T)$ and $U(T)$ overlapping intervals which do not allow to decide whether $E(T)>U(T)$ or not: the recursion would last forever!

 For each $i$, the whole process terminates without throwing any error.
-On our computer with our non-compilated python implementation, checking all the $9$ cases take around 4 h 10 min (of which 3 h 40 min for $i=9$ and 25 min for $i=8$).
+On our computer with our (noncompilated) python implementation, cases $1$--$7$ are checked in a few dozen seconds each, case $8$ in around 25 min. and case $9$ in 3 h.
+30 min.
 Tab.~\ref{tab:stats} gives some statistics on the number of checked triangles.
 This proves the proposition. \end{proof}